PrismLauncher/refraction/tags/vcredist.md

 ---
-title: vcredist is required for Prism to run Windows
+title: vcredist is required to run Prism on Windows
 color: pink
 ---